Minimax estimation in linear models with unknown design over finite alphabets: Introduction

 where the log-term only appears in their upper bound.
-In our situation, where we assume a specific finite alphabet for the design matrix, thus a specific matrix $A$, the second term in the minimax rate becomes exponential in $M$ instead of parametric.
-The rate (\ref{eq:miniMaxRatePanan}) is obtained in \citep{pananjady2017} by treating the whole matrix $\trP A$ as unknown.
-In this paper, we exploit a specific structure of $A$ and thus obtain a faster rate.
-Note that, just as in our setting (see (\ref{eq:minimaxRateIntro})), \cite{pananjady2017} obtain with (\ref{eq:miniMaxRatePanan}) that whenever $\ln(n)\gg M$ the unknown permutation $\Pi$ does not play much of a role for the prediction error.
-The major difference, however, is that under the finite alphabet we can now provide identifiability conditions on $\trF = \trP A$ and $\tro$ in (\ref{eq:Y_lm}) and thus, in contrast to \cite{pananjady2017}, we do obtain estimators for $\tro$ and $\trP$ and bounds for the estimation error.
-By regularizing the model in an appropriate way, we obtain the minimax estimation rate (for $n,M\to \infty$) for $\trF$ and $\tro$ up to constants and show that it is achieved by the LSE.
+In our situation (recall (\ref{eq:mainResulsPrediction})), where we assume a specific finite alphabet for the design matrix, thus a specific matrix $A$, the second term in the minimax rate decays exponentially in $M$ instead of parametrically of order $1/M$, see Corollary \ref{cor:predError}.
+This is due to the specific structure of $A$ together with the identifiability conditions in (\ref{eq:asb}) and (\ref{eq:defAlphatrP}).
+Note that, just as in our setting \cite{pananjady2017} obtain with (\ref{eq:miniMaxRatePanan}) that whenever $ M \gg \ln(n) $ the unknown permutation $\Pi$ does not play much of a role for the prediction error.
+The major difference, however, is that under the finite alphabet we can now provide identifiability conditions on $\trF = \trP A$ and $\tro$ in (\ref{eq:Y_lm}) and thus, in contrast to \cite{pananjady2017}, we do obtain estimators for $\tro$ and $\trP$ and bounds for the estimation error (and not just the prediction error).
+More generally, \cite{klopp2019} derived minimax prediction rates for various matrix estimation problems with certain structural constraints, including finite alphabets.
+From their results, one also obtains that without any identifiability conditions on the finite alphabet matrix $\trF$ and the weight matrix $\tro$ the minimax optimal prediction rate is of the form (\ref{eq:miniMaxRatePanan}).
+This shows that without the identifiability conditions (\ref{eq:asb}) and (\ref{eq:defAlphatrP}) the minimax prediction rate in the MABS model is driven by non-identifiable mixtures.
+Thus, identifiability is not only essential to obtain consistent estimation of $\trF$ and $\tro$ separately, but also to obtain the faster rate (\ref{eq:mainResulsPrediction}) for the prediction error.

-Note that model (\ref{eq:Y_lm}) with either of both, $\trF$ or $\tro$, known corresponds to standard models in statistics: If $\trF$ is known, (\ref{eq:Y_lm}) is a classical multivariate LM.
-If $\tro$ is known, the finite alphabet assumption turns model (\ref{eq:Y_lm}) into a clustering problem with known centers $\{a \tro : \; a \in \fA^m\}$.
-In contrast, in MABS both, $\trF$ and $\tro$, are unknown.
-Hence, MABS can be seen as a hybrid model of clustering and parameter estimation, but has received rather few attention so far.
-Only some specific instances of MABS, e.g., specific alphabets, have been considered previously, see, for example, \citep{talwar1996,pajunen1997,diamantaras2006,vanderveen1997}.
-However, all these works only focus on algorithms (often in the noiseless case), but do not provide any theory in a statistical context.